It’s time to make feeding your kitten simple!

 We’ll give you all the information you need in order to make sure that your kitten has a healthy diet that meets all his needs.

 We will look at the differences between dry kitten food and wet kitten food.
-We’ll talk about choosing between them, and about combination feeding for your little cat.

-Together with schedules, quantities and even a handy kitten diet chart, we will help you to make sure that your kitten has the best possible start with feeding.
+We will help you to make sure that your kitten has the best possible start with feeding.

 What is the best food for my kitten?